Coconut Ice is the pretty sweet we fell in love with at fete stalls all those years ago.

 While many Coconut Ice Recipes today use condensed milk, this recipe is from the 1930s and takes a more traditional sweet-making approach.

 It uses only three ingredients, along with a few drops of pink colouring, however you should ideally read through the process in the recipe card below before launching into this recipe.

 To make it easy, I’ve also created a how-to video which you can find within this post.

 Tips for perfect Coconut Ice

 It will also help to keep these tips in mind when making up a batch of this lovely coconut sweet treat:

-- You’re working with a hot sugar mixture.
+- You’re working with a hot sugar mixture which can easily cause burns.
 Don’t forget this!